SupaMafia/Simple-Portfolio-Calculator/README.md

 OBS!
 Computer Resgion Setting preferably to be [ English (United States) ] since under certain region setting computer would read "," instead of "." causing an InputMismatchException.

+To run the Java program through Command Prompt under windows in gernal: https://www.baeldung.com/java-lang-unsupportedclassversion.

+An Indices.txt is provided for testing and debug purpose.

 Result interpretation: Maximum Sharpe-Ratio Portfolio suggests ratio for highest excess return.
 Minimum Variance Portfolio suggests a ratio for lower risk.

-To run the Java program through Command Prompt under windows in gernal: https://www.baeldung.com/java-lang-unsupportedclassversion.